Custom component - CustomComponent

 Creating a component

-A new component is created the same way as other components.
-After navigating to the Library module and selecting the Custom components tab, click the Add custom component button and in the opened window set the name and location of the artifact being created (More information about the editor itself: Custom Components Editor)
+A new component is created in the same way as other components.
+After navigating to the Library module and selecting the Custom components tab, click the Add custom component button and in the opened window set the name and location of the created artifact (More information about the editor itself: Custom Components Editor)

 Illustration 1.
 Edit view of a newly created component